 An employer and a recognised trade union interact with the workplace in a number of ways, as set out below.

-Negotiating collective agreements
+Trade unions: negotiating collective agreements

 If you recognise a trade union in your workplace, you will probably have agreed with the union to bargain with it about the terms and conditions of employment of those workers who fall within a defined bargaining unit.